akshitagupta04/academic-projects/helper-robo/README.md

 ## Current Validation 2026
 To demonstrate the working functionality of this 2020 academic project, I recently tested the original hardware and code:

-- **Video Demonstration:** Bluetooth-controlled chassis movement and sensor data monitor
 - **Sensor Verification:** Gas and ultrasonic sensor outputs
 - **Hardware Functionality:** Complete system operational check

 *These 2026 validations confirm the functionality of the original 2020 design and implementation.*

 ---

 ## System Design and Testing
-Documentation, including schematic captures, testing images, serial monitor outputs, project videos and block diagram in [System Design and Testing](/helper-robo/system-design-and-testing/)
+Documentation, including schematic captures, testing images, serial monitor outputs and block diagram in [System Design and Testing](/helper-robo/system-design-and-testing/)

 ---